Tserieskinda/Sfs-System-Editor/README.md

 6) Compress the Zip and load it in the editor, your custom preset will appear.

 # Known Bugs-
-Innacurate SOI
+- Innacurate SOI
-Cloud related bugs
+- Cloud related bugs
-Hieghtmap Related bugs
+- Hieghtmap Related bugs
-Minor UI Issues
+- Minor UI Issues
-4 Million solar mass black hole preset is broken, Do not use it Landmarks are a bit Broken
+- Water-land Interaction inconsistencies

 ## Warning
 Any unsaved progress will be deleted and progress will be lost if you exit the program.
 Save progess by clicking Export.zip, and you can load the same zip later

 # Credits
 ***(Im not responsible if you steal and edit someone's system without their given permission OR steal and provide the SFS assets that i provided.)***